lanru2001/BUILD-A-PYTHON-FLASK-APP-AND-DEPLOY-WITH-EKS/README.md

 Run the application on your local machine by running:
 Navigate to localhost:5000/home on your preferred browser to view your Flask application.

+Step 4: Build a Docker image
+A container is required to run our application on Kubernetes.
+To build our docker image we need to create a Dockerfile in our application directory.